ronaldoussoren/py2app/doc/environment.rst

 user's shell profile.

-The "emulate_shell_environment" option will run a login shell in the background to fetch exported environment varialbles and inject them into your application.
+The "emulate_shell_environment" option will run a login shell in the background to fetch exported environment variables and inject them into your application.

 It is also possible to inject extra variables into the environment by using the ``LSEnvironment`` key in the Info.plist file, for example like so: